• Use Cases

 Use CaseCancellation signals

-Churn Prevention - Route Cancellation Signals to the Right Teams
+Churn Prevention - Route Cancellation Signals Per Workspace

-Cancellation events are some of the highest-signal inputs your team gets.
-The problem is not seeing them eventually.
-It is getting the right cancellation context to CS, RevOps, and lifecycle tools quickly enough to act.
-Meshes routes subscription.cancelled to the systems that need it with reliable delivery and per-destination history.
+Cancellation events are some of the highest-signal inputs your product generates.
+The problem is not seeing them eventually — it is getting cancellation context into each workspace fast enough to act.
+Meshes routes subscription.cancelled into every tenant or internal environment with reliable delivery and per-destination history.

 Start freeView documentation